ramiel/memoizy/README.md

 You can use another cache implementation if you desire.
 The only contraints is that it must implement the methods `has`, `get`, `set`, `delete` and `clear`.

-**NOTE**: If you plan to use a WeakMap, remember that clear is not available in all the implementations Look [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap#Implementing_a_WeakMap-like_class_with_a_.clear()_method=) for a way to use a weak map as cache.
+**NOTE**: If you plan to use a WeakMap, remember that clear is not available in all the implementations.
+Look [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap#Implementing_a_WeakMap-like_class_with_a_.clear()_method=) for a way to use a weak map as cache.

 ```js